Leandro Silva (equestrian)

 Leandro Aparecido da Silva (born 8 April 1976) is a Brazilian equestrian.
 He competed in the individual dressage event at the 2008 Summer Olympics.
-In 2020, his license was suspended by Sociedad Hipica Paulista and he was put under investigation by the International Federation for Equestrian Sports, after a videos of Silva and his son mistreating ponies surfaced on the internet.
+In 2020, his license was suspended by Sociedad Hipica Paulista, and he was put under investigation by the International Federation for Equestrian Sports, after a videos of Silva and his son mistreating ponies surfaced on the internet.

+The FEI banned da Silva for three years after the incident came to light, calling the abuse "reprehensible".